Log in

 Each person had been with the company for 15+ years.

-And each year more companies seem to be doing similar things.
+And every year more companies seem to be doing similar things (putting profit before people).

-I couldn't see myself doing it for another 25 years.
+I couldn't see myself doing it another 25 years.

-This nagging feeling was bouncing around in the back of my mind.
+This feeling was bouncing around in the back of my mind.

 I was wasting my life.